JKindonNtx/solutions-euc/documentation/consolidated_RA-2003-Citrix Delivery on G9 - Windows Server on vSphere/RA-2003/RA-2003-03-citrix-desktop-delivery-on-nutanix.md

 ## Citrix Virtual Apps and Desktops on VMware vSphere with Nutanix Cloud Platform

 The Citrix user communicates with the main architectural components of the Citrix Virtual Apps and Desktops on Nutanix solution, including the infrastructure, Citrix Delivery Controllers, Citrix MCS workloads, and Citrix Provisioning workloads, through the Citrix NetScaler Gateway to Citrix StoreFront.
-Workloads are hosted on VMware vSphere running on Nutanix NX-3155-G9 nodes.
+In this Reference Architecture, the workloads are hosted on VMware vSphere running on Nutanix NX-3155-G9 nodes.

 ![Communication path between Citrix Virtual Apps and Desktops and Nutanix components](../images/communication-path.png "Citrix Virtual Apps and Desktops Communication Path and Components")